 The breads in this 6 hour hands-on class have very distinctive tastes.
 By balancing the flours we choose with the flavours we are going to add we can end up with wonderful breads.
 In addition most of the recipes in this class involve copious amounts of butter and to counteract the effects this has on the gluten we add eggs too.
 In the class we learn how to handle these very soft buttery/eggy doughs.
-We should manage: pirozhki, challah, croissants and digestive biscuits (or possibly oatcakes though they take longer to bake.)
+We should manage: pirozhki, challah, lemon bread and digestive biscuits (or possibly oatcakes though they take longer to bake.)

 Russian street food as in the photo at bottom right.
 These pasties are traditionally filled with cabbage, onion and egg, but enjoy experimenting.
 The pastry is made from a soft yeasted dough.